cossacklabs/acra-balancer-demo/README.md

 # What is this?

+Learn how to build high availability and balanced infrastructures for AcraServer based on HAProxy.

 This demo illustrates some of the many possible variants of building high availability and balanced infrastructures, based on [Acra data protection suite](https://cossacklabs.com/acra/) components, PostgreSQL, and Python application protected by Acra.
 In these examples, we used [HAProxy](http://www.haproxy.org/) – one of the most popular high availability balancers today.